MyTooliT/ICOtronic/Documentation/Development.md

     3. Commit your changes
     4. Copy the release notes
     5. Paste them into the main text of the release web page
-    6. Decrease the header level of each section by one
-    7. Remove the very first header
-    8. Check that all links work correctly
+    6. Check that all links work correctly

 7. Change the [`__version__`](../icotronic/__init__.py) number inside the [`icotronic`](../icotronic) package and commit your update
 8. Add a tag with the version number to the latest commit